sphinx-contrib/typer/doc/source/index.rst

 See the github_ repository for issue tracking and source code and install from PyPI_ with ``pip install sphinxcontrib-typer``.

-For example, commands and subcommands are renderable separately in three different formats:
+For example, commands and subcommands are renderable separately in four different formats:

 * svg
 * html
 * text
+* png

 .. typer:: examples.example.app
    :convert-png: latex
+   :preferred: html

 |